 - Our young carers advise starting a friendly conversation with someone you think might be a young carer.
-Some openers might be: - "How has your day been?" - "What did you do at the weekend?" - If you know someone in the family requires care, ask how they're doing and how the child or young person is getting on.
+Some openers might be: - "How has your day been?" - "What did you do at the weekend?" - If you know someone in the family has a disability or illness, ask how they're doing and if the young carer is doing okay.